 Then at the post, we will give you some more suggestions, specifically focusing on where you stay.

-Driving on Jalan Jalan Bali
+Driving on Bali Street

 Source: Gaudilab (Shutterstock) In this section, let us introduce you to some of the most epic trips in Bali!
 If you are still not sure about renting a car, seeing a beautiful location and exceptional places you can stop will hopefully make your mind!

-The routine route of Ubud to Mount Batur was destroyed with busy traffic.
+The routine route of Ubud to Mount Batur was destroyed by busy traffic.
 Not only you will take longer to do your trip, but it will be more stressful too.
 But the problem disappeared with this beautiful route through Manikilyu.
 Well, at least after 10km first – you have to take a regular road from Ubud.

 Turn off to the city of Payangan.
 After Payangan, be prepared to pass a small bridge and through the river canyon.
 You will pass through small villages where there are several small rounds to make.
 Continue to look for signs towards Manikliyu road.